onesky/scala-book/data-types/options.md

   else { Some(new Something()) }
 ```

-They looks no difference at all, but with the `Option` container, we may apply many collection's method for manipulating the value inside without knowing `Something`'s existence, or, it explicitly state that `Something` must be checked for emptiness before any further manipulation.
+They looks no difference at all.
+However, with the `Option` container, we may manipulate the value inside without knowing `Something`'s existence.
+Or you could say, `Option` explicitly states the checking for emptiness is required for any manipulation.

 If you would like to provide a default value to existing `Option`, you should use `getOrElse()` instead of pattern matching: